-Before 1 year of service: College group health benefits will continue during the first six (6) months of leave;
+Before 1 year of service: university group health benefits will continue during the first six (6) months of leave;

-After 1 year of service: College group health benefits continue for a total of twelve (12) months;
+After 1 year of service: university group health benefits continue for a total of twelve (12) months;

-After 5 years of service: College group health benefits continue for a total of eighteen (18) months;
+After 5 years of service: university group health benefits continue for a total of eighteen (18) months;

-After 10 years of service: College group health benefits continue for twenty-four (24) months.
+After 10 years of service: university group health benefits continue for twenty-four (24) months.

 A non-tenured faculty member will be reinstated to the employee’s former position if the absence does not exceed twelve (12) months.
 Tenured faculty members will be able to return to their former position if the absence does not exceed twenty-four (24) months.
 If the absence exceeds twenty-four (24) months, reinstatement will occur only with the approval of the Board of Trustees.